-Children First is a program that focuses on creating a core group of volunteers within our church family to serve as resources for children in our community.
+Throughout the year our Children First program focuses on creating a core group of volunteers within our church family to serve as resources for children in our community.
 This program serves as a focal point of many coordinating programs, This year FBC has collected items such as lunchboxes, school supplies, and Christmas presents.
 We also have an adopt a grandparent ministry with the children at Helping Hands.

 Learn more about Clemson Community Care